Therapy Shoppe Review: Best Tools For Counselors

 Item TypeTypical CostEstimated UsesApprox.
 Cost Per UseValue Notes

-Printable worksheet pack$1050+$0.20Excellent value if used across multiple clients and reprinted
+Printable worksheet pack$1050+$0.20Excellent value if reused across multiple clients

-For clinicians on a budget, printable packs and emotion tools are usually the best place to start.
-For those building out a child-centered office or play therapy room, physical miniatures and structured games may offer stronger long-term value.
+For budget-conscious clinicians, printable packs and feeling tools are usually the best place to start.
+If you are building a child-centered office or play therapy space, physical resources can become high-value staples over time.

-• Assessment: Use feeling cards, check-in visuals, or simple scales to build rapport and gather baseline emotional data.
+• Assessment: Use feeling cards, check-in visuals, or scales to build rapport and gather emotional baseline information.

-• Skill rehearsal: Use games and role-play activities to practice coping strategies, social skills, or distress tolerance.
+• Skill rehearsal: Use games or structured prompts to practice coping skills, social skills, or distress tolerance.

 • Homework: Assign printable worksheets to support between-session generalization.

-• Group work: Use structured, interactive tools to improve participation and create shared learning.
+• Group work: Use interactive tools to improve participation and shared learning.

-• Parent or family work: Share visual plans, behavior charts, or communication prompts to increase carryover at home.
+• Parent work: Share visual supports or communication prompts to improve carryover at home.

 Limitations and Potential Drawbacks

-No Therapy Shoppe review would be complete without discussing the limitations.
-The biggest caution is overreliance.
-Attractive resources can tempt clinicians into doing “activity therapy” rather than actual clinical work.
-Tools should support insight, regulation, practice, and communication, not distract from the therapeutic relationship.
+No Therapy Shoppe review would be complete without discussing the drawbacks.
+The biggest risk is overreliance.
+A counseling activity should never replace actual therapy.
+Tools should support insight, regulation, communication, and practice, not distract from the therapeutic relationship.

 Another issue is cultural fit.
-Some visual materials or examples may not feel equally relevant across all communities, languages, or family systems.
-Clinicians should always review materials through a culturally responsive lens before using them.
+Some materials may need adaptation depending on the community, family system, language, or developmental level involved.
+Good clinicians should always review therapy materials through a culturally responsive lens before using them.

 Therapy Shoppe Alternatives and Competitors